25+ Awesome Things to Do in Burnsville and Yancey County

 Distance from Burnsville: 18 miles (30 minutes)

-Bakersville is the first of three Mitchell County spots we’ll mention within a short drive from Burnsville.
+Bakersville is the another Mitchell County town near Burnsville.
 The county seat also hosts a beautiful art scene featured in the cooperative Mica Gallery.

 Turn around and you can look into Tennessee, too.